WOOD-TV: History

-WOOD-TV has been an NBC affiliate from the very beginning, although it had a secondary affiliation with CBS until WKZO-TV (channel 3, now WWMT) in Kalamazoo expanded its signal to cover the greater Grand Rapids/Tri-Cities area, turning West Michigan into one vast television market.
-It also had secondary affiliations with ABC and DuMont; however, the DuMont affiliation would end in 1956 when that network ceased operations, and the ABC affiliation was terminated in 1962 when WZZM (channel 13) began operations.
+Under Time Inc.'s stewardship, WOOD-TV moved to its current tower near Middleville, halfway between Grand Rapids and Kalamazoo.
+Channel 8's move prompted Kalamazoo-based CBS affiliate WKZO-TV (channel 3, now WWMT to build its own tower four miles south near Gun Lake.
+Sister FM station WOOD-FM (105.7 mHz, now WSRW-FM) also broadcast from the new tower, and still operates from there today years after the two stations went their separate ways.
+From its new location, channel 8 dropped CBS, but maintained a secondary ABC affiliation until 1962 when WZZM (channel 13) began operations.

-Due to a now-repealed FCC rule in place at the time (which prohibited TV and radio stations in the same market but under different ownership from sharing the same callsign), the station's call letters were changed to WOTV on July 1, 1972, when WOOD radio was sold.
+Due to a now-repealed FCC rule in place at the time (which prohibited TV and radio stations in the same market but under different ownership from sharing the same call sign), the station's call letters were changed to WOTV on July 1, 1972, when WOOD radio was sold.
 Time-Life also sold most of its television stations to McGraw-Hill that year (initially intending to include WOTV in the deal, though it was retained), but held on to WOTV until 1983 when it was sold to LIN Broadcasting.
-On June 1, 1992, the station reclaimed its original WOOD-TV callsign with WOOD radio's permission (the above-mentioned FCC callsign rule had been repealed by that time).
-The station then donated the WOTV calls to WUHQ, the ABC affiliate for the southern portion of the Southwestern Michigan market with whom it had recently signed a local marketing agreement (LMA).
+On June 1, 1992, the station reclaimed its original WOOD-TV call sign with WOOD radio's permission (the above-mentioned FCC call sign rule had been repealed by that time).
+The station then donated the WOTV calls to WUHQ, the ABC affiliate for the southern portion of the West Michigan market with whom it had recently signed a local marketing agreement (LMA).

 In 1994, LIN Broadcasting spun off its television division into a separate company known as LIN TV Corporation, but WOOD-TV was not included in the transaction.
 Instead, the station became wholly owned by AT&T (which also owned a 45 percent interest in LIN TV at the time), when that company absorbed the remainder of LIN Broadcasting in 1995; however, LIN TV continued to manage both WOOD-TV and WOTV.
 LIN TV reacquired WOOD-TV and its LMA with WOTV in 1999 when AT&T sold-off its stake in the company to Hicks, Muse, Tate & Furst.
 LIN TV eventually purchased WOTV outright in 2001.

 On March 21, 2014, it was announced that Media General would acquire LIN.
 The deal closed on December 19, bringing WOOD, along with WOTV and WXSP-CD, under common ownership with CBS affiliate WLNS-TV in Lansing.